Classes

 Membership discounts apply to Pilchuck Audubon Chapter members only.
 If you’re unsure of your membership status please email director@pilchuckaudubon.org to verify before registering, or become a member here.

-The class will be recorded and registrants will have access to the recording until November 7.
+The online portion of this class will be recorded and registrants will have access to the recording until October 23rd.

 Registration: